SHird/PRGmatic/README.txt

 The compute package is more difficult to install than the other software.
 I recommend following the instructions at http://molpopgen.org/software/libsequence.html to get the necessary library (libsequence) and the instructions at http://molpopgen.org/software/lseqsoftware.html to get the analysis package (which contains compute).
 Once you have this installed, make a copy of the compute executable and put it in the PRGMATIC folder.
 This is optional software, so if it is not installed on your machine, PRGMATIC will still run, you just need to turn off the part of PRGMATIC.pl that calls compute.

 4. TO TURN OFF THE COMPUTE ANALYSIS OR MUSCLE ALIGNMENT Open PRGMATIC.pl in a text editor.
-On line 74, it should say �multiCompute();�.
+On line 74, it should say "multiCompute();".
 Put a pound sign (#) in front of this line and save the file.
 That should effectively turn off calling the compute package and there should be no errors.
 To turn off the MUSCLE multi-sequence alignment, open the PRGmatic.pl in a text editor and put a pound sign (#) in from of line
 73, which should read "muscleAlignments()".
 Save the file.
 5. PRGMATIC FOLDER
 In the PRGMATIC folder you should now have 10 things: